 You can provide instead a copy of a current and valid utility bill, bank statement, government check, paycheck, or other government document containing your name and current residence address.
 Do not send original identification documents to the Supervisor of Elections.
 To avoid any potential problems when you go to vote, it is best that you submit a copy of the required identification with your voter registration form.
-If you wait until you go to the polls to vote, you have to provide a photo and signature ID before you can vote a regular ballot.
-If you wait until later and vote absentee, you must provide a copy of the identification with your absentee ballot or your ballot will not count.
+If you wait until later and vote by mail, you must provide a copy of the identification with your vote by mail ballot or your ballot will not count.

-If you vote absentee and fall into one of the following categories, you do not have to satisfy these special identification requirements, provided you swear or affirm under penalty of oath on your ballot certificate that you are exempt:
+If you vote by mail and fall into one of the following categories, you do not have to satisfy these special identification requirements, provided you swear or affirm under penalty of oath on your ballot certificate that you are exempt: